Council raises its flags to celebrate Armed Forces Day

 The first ceremony took place at 10am at the council’s Trinity Road, Cirencester headquarters where the Armed Forces Day flag was raised by Lieutenant Sam Jacques from the Royal Navy.

 Lieutenant Sam Jacques said, “It gives me great pleasure to return to my home town to raise the Armed Forces Day flag.
-It is an honor to represent the Royal Navy in what is traditionally an army and RAF town.”
+It is an honour to represent the Royal Navy in what is traditionally an army and RAF town.”

 Also present were representatives from the Cirencester Branch of the Royal British Legion, serving soldiers from the 29 Regiment RLC at South Cerney and the local air cadets.